DimensionalScoop/D-D/Alchemy&Herbalism/potions.md

 ### Plants and Herbs
 Searching for rare plants and herbs requires one hour of free time and an natural environment featuring plants.
 For every hour you spend procuring, you roll a d4 on the *Procuring Circumstances Table* to see how many components can be found.
 Add any relevant modifiers from the *Procuring Modifiers Table*.
 You then roll d4 + d6 + d8 on the *Ingredient Effects and Rarity Table* to see what components you are able to find.
-Your decide which version, A or B, to use.
+You decide which version, A or B, to use.
 Note that this choice is permanent for the region you are in.
+In addition you are always able to find some common herbs.
+Choose herbs from the *Common Herbs Table* totalling 5 +/- twice the according environment modifier from the *Procuring Modifiers Table*.

 ### Poisons from Creatures
 You can attempt to harvest ingredients from a poisonous creature like a snake or wyvern.
 The creature must be incapacitated or dead, and the harvesting requires 1d6 minutes followed by a DC 18 Intelligence (Nature) check to harvest enough material for a single vial.
 Should you fail this check you are unable to extract any poison.
 If you fail this check by 5 or more, you rupture the creature's glands and are subject to the poison's effects.
 The poison extracted from a shapeshifted creature vanishes when the creature re-assumes its true form.